arvidn/struct_layout/README.rst

 	to denote the global scope.

 	OPTIONS
 	-a           print all types, including standard library and implementation detail types
 	-c           disable color output
+	-p <file>    use the specified access_profile output file to display use counts for only instrumented types

-	the dwarfdump tool is a dependency and need to be installed on your system
+	the dwarfdump tool is a dependency and need to be installed on your system.
+On Mac OS X you may need dsymutil in order to link debug symbols together

 Output is colorized by default, use ``-c`` to disable.
 Types belonging to the standard library and compiler specific libraries